 These approximate analytical results may be checked by evaluating the Melnikov integral (15) numerically.
-For a fixed value of delay T, a value for the second integral in (15) may be computed in MATLAB once the amplitude $a_1$ is chosen.
-By varying $a_1$ we obtained two plots, one with delay T = 0.05, and the other with T = 0.2, see Figs.2 and 3.
+For a fixed value of delay T, a value for the second integral in (15) may be computed in MATLAB once the amplitude a_1 is chosen.
+By varying a_1 , we obtained two plots, one with delay T = 0.05, and the other with T = 0.2, see Figs. 2 and 3.
 If we look at the zeros of both plots, it looks like they occur at integer multiplies of a certain amplitude.
-This agrees with the Harmonic Balance result of eq.(4).
-Fig.4 compares the numerical results with those of Harmonic Balance in a plot of the first zero (corresponding to n = 1) for different values of delay.
+This agrees with the harmonic balance result of Eq.
+(4).
+Figure 4 compares the results obtained by numerically evaluating the Melnikov integral with those obtained by numerical integration of Eq.
+(1) using DDE23, and with those of harmonic balance for the first zero (corresponding to n = 1) for different values of delay.